June Program Chair - Bob Ferguson

 - Mar 4, 2025 – A Legacy of Faith – Celebrating the History of the New Providence Presbyterian Church: We are fortunate to have the NPPC as our host, and Mike Ohlson, its unofficial historian, will share its history since its founding in 1737.
 He will present its milestones, memories, and mission.
 The church played an important role during the Revolutionary and Civil Wars and has become a provider of community services as part of its faith mission during its nearly three centuries in New Providence. [video]

 - Mar 11, 2025 – The Summit Foundation – Fostering Community Philanthropy for over 50 Years – The president of the foundation, Dana Turk, will review its goals and actions in strengthening and enriching the Summit area since its founding in 1972.
 In the past decade, the foundation has invested $10 million through 380 grants to nonprofits and 360 scholarships.
 It is also involved with special-purpose and donor-advised philanthropic distributions.
-Dana Turk will examine examples, large and small, of the good the foundation does. [in-person and on Zoom]
+Dana Turk will examine examples, large and small, of the good the foundation does. [video]

 - Mar 25, 2025 – How Has The Westfield Leader Newspaper, Founded in 1890, Managed to Survive and Thrive? – Our speaker Lauren S. Barr is the owner and editor of The Westfield Leader which was founded in 1890.
 The Leader has survived for 135 years while 64% of local newspapers have failed.
 Barr also publishes a second print newspaper, the Union County Hawk.
 She began writing articles for the Leader, and will relate how she came to own it, and helped it to continue to serve its community.
-Barr will also address recent changes to New Jersey’s Open Public Records Act (OPRA), which can be a vital tool for journalists and transparency in government. [in-person and on Zoom]
+Barr will also address recent changes to New Jersey’s Open Public Records Act (OPRA), which can be a vital tool for journalists and transparency in government. [video]

 February Program Chair – DJ Peron